 Finally, we seek to capture the idea that further increases in renewable energy are likely to increase the variance in daily and seasonal electricity prices.
-As noted in Section 2, higher operational volatility will generally tend to accentuate the synergistic investment value of a vertically integrated system.
-We incorporate the possibility of increased volatility in the selling price of electricity by assuming that $p^s(t)$ increases by $\xi\%$ whenever $p^s(t)$ exceeds the average p^s and to decrease $p^s(t)$ by a corresponding percentage at all other times so that p^s remains unchanged.
-The dotted red lines represent the effect of ξ values set equal to 2.5, 5.0 and 7.5%, respectively.
+As noted in section 2, higher operational volatility will generally tend to accentuate the synergistic investment value of a vertically integrated system.
+We incorporate the possibility of increased volatility in the selling price of electricity by assuming that $p^s(t)$ increases by $\xi\%$ whenever $p^s(t)$ exceeds the average p^s and that $p^s(t)$ decreases by a corresponding percentage at all other times so that p^s remains unchanged.
+The dotted red lines represent the effect of ξ values set equal to 2.5%, 5.0% and 7.5%, respectively.

-5 Conclusion
+5. Conclusion

-This paper has examined the synergistic investment value of vertically integrated production systems.
+This study has examined the synergistic investment value of vertically integrated production systems.
 Synergies arise because of market imperfections for an intermediate input (electricity in our context) and because of operational volatility in the form of temporal fluctuations in output and prices.
-While vertically integrated systems will generally experience some synergistic benefit, we attribute a synergistic investment value only if a negative net present value for one or both of the stand-alone systems is more than outweighed for by the synergistic effect.
+While vertically integrated systems will generally experience some synergistic benefit, we attribute a synergistic investment value only if a negative NPV for one or both of the stand-alone systems is more than outweighed by the synergistic effect.
 In the context of an energy system that combines renewable energy with hydrogen production, we derive necessary and sufficient conditions for the presence of the synergistic investment value.
-These conditions can be stated in terms of life-cycle unit costs and average prices adjusted for covariance terms that capture the extent to which price premia and output fluctuations are aligned across the hours of a typical year.
+These conditions can be stated in terms of lifecycle unit costs and average prices adjusted for covariance terms that capture the extent to which price premia and output fluctuations are aligned across the hours of a typical year.

 We rely on recent production price and cost data to assess the magnitude of synergistic effects in both Texas and Germany.
-Our empirical focus is on Power-to-Gas facilities that can draw electricity either from the grid or internally from wind turbines.
+Our empirical focus is on PtG facilities that can draw electricity either from the grid or internally from wind turbines.
 The policy support for renewable energy in Germany ensures that wind power is cost competitive on its own.
-We find that the emergence of a synergistic investment value in Germany hinges on the market price of hydrogen being above some break-even value which is currently below the price paid for medium-scale transactions, but above that obtained for transactions of industrial scale.
+We find that the emergence of a synergistic investment value in Germany hinges on the market price of hydrogen being above some break-even value which is currently below the price paid for medium-scale transactions, but above that obtained for industrial-scale transactions.

-Owing to the low wholesale prices of electricity in Texas, we find that, on its own wind energy is currently not cost competitive despite the production tax credit available to renewable energy in the United States.
-Nevertheless we conclude that the synergies between the two subsystems are sufficiently strong in Texas so that a vertically integrated energy system can create value, despite the fact that Power-to-Gas facilities will also not be viable on their own.
+Owing to the low wholesale prices of electricity in Texas, we find that, wind energy on its own is currently not cost competitive despite the PTC available to renewable energy in the United States.
+Nevertheless we find that the synergies between the two subsystems are sufficiently strong in Texas so that a vertically integrated energy system can create value, despite the fact that PtG facilities will also not be viable on their own.

-While our numerical analysis is based on the most recent available data, several factors suggest a trend towards more favorable economics for vertically integrated systems in the future.
-We build our forecast based on the combination of projected reductions in system prices for both wind turbines and electrolyzers as well as a general trend towards more volatility in electricity prices.
+While our numerical analysis is based on the most recent available data, several factors suggest a trend towards a more favorable economics for vertically integrated systems in the future.
+We base our forecast based on the combination of projected reductions in system prices for both wind turbines and electrolyzers as well as a general trend towards more volatility in electricity prices.